Does A Physician Have to Repay Relocation Assistance If They Leave?

 - Temporary housing: Some employers allow to reimburse the costs of up to 30 days of temporary housing for transferees after moving to the new job.

 - Packing/Unpacking: Household goods are packed by a moving company, saving the doctor time and stress.
-Additionally, the company, after arriving at the new destination, can unpack the household goods too after moving is complete.
+Additionally, after arriving at the new destination, the company can also unpack the household goods after moving is complete.

-This will be spelled out in the employment agreement.
-Typical timing of the payment of the relocation assistance include:
+It will be spelled out in the employment agreement.
+Typical timing of the payment of the relocation assistance includes:

 - At the time of execution (when the agreement is signed)